Charles Gilson

-Gilson served in China after the Boxer Rebellion and featured China in some of his stories.
-Gilson featured a Chinese detective in one of his stories.
+Gilson was born in the village of Dedham in Essex.
+He served with his regiment the Sherwood Foresters during the Boer War, for which he penned a history of the 1st Battalion in that conflict, and then in China after the Boxer Rebellion.
+China features as the backdrop for some of his stories and one of them features a Chinese detective.
 He wrote young adult fiction and was praised for his "wide knowledge of the world" in his portrayals.
 His stories were also published in magazines for youth such as The Captain and St. Nicholas Magazine.
 Another of his works featured the exploits of Jerry Abershaw.
 He also produced an account of Robin Hood.